 - Download the Samsung USB Drivers for the Windows operating system that si running on the computer.

-Rooting the Samsung Galaxy Tab S2 SM-T817P tablet running on the Android 6.0.1 Marshmallow software updates
+How to Root Samsung Galaxy Tab S2 SM-T817P on Android 6.0.1 Marshmallow Using CF-Auto-Root

 - Unlock the Developer Options menu on the Samsung Galaxy Tab S2 SM-T817P tablet so you can start using the options that are available on the operating system for developers.